 • Bias frames isolate the signal that the camera electronics add to all images so that it can be subtracted from each individual image that is affected.

-• Take 100 bias frames at the same ISO value(s) as your light frames and flat frames.
+• Take, say, 100 bias frames at the same ISO value(s) as your light frames and flat frames if not using darks.
 For each ISO value that was used in your lights and flats, you’ll need a new set.
+If using darks, you only need bias frames for the flats.
+If using a cooled camera with regulated temperature, congrats, you’ve transcended the bias frame world altogether; use darks only (for lights and flats).

 • Bias frames store for a long time!
-Keep them around and reuse them for years for each camera.
+Keep them around and reuse them indefinitely for each camera.

 • Stack them with basic settings (see above) to produce a master bias.